 3. Reduces data redundancy

-Data redundancy can be very problematic, which is why we have a database.
-But, data redundancy doesn’t occur just by accidents, sometimes it is intentional.
-When the processes are quite complex, then accidental data redundancy takes place, while intentional data redundancy is used for data protection.
-The unnecessary data which is repeated can be removed by using foreign keys properly.
+Data redundancy can be very problematic and databases can solve that problem.
+But, data redundancy doesn’t only occur accidentally—sometimes it is intentional.
+When the processes are quite complex, then accidental data redundancy takes place.
+In contrast, intentional data redundancy is used for data protection.
+The unnecessary data which is repeated can be properly removed with foreign keys.
 It is essential to get rid of redundant data as it causes data inconsistency, making information unreliable for businesses to make decisions.

 The occurrence of error was more in traditional file-based systems.
 To deal with this concern, the database was designed, which helped to reduce errors significantly, and increased the consistency of the data.
-Now, businesses don’t have to worry about data being updated only in one location, database updates them in all locations.
+Now, businesses don’t have to worry about data being updated only in one location—the database updates them in them all.
 Various methods are used to collect data which increases the chances of inconsistency, but with a database, data consistency can be ensured.
-And, data-driven decisions can be made successfully.
+Thus, successful data-driven decisions can be made.

 The database helps businesses to detect and correct problems.
 In this way, problems are solved before they can become serious.
 The monitoring tools in the database discover security weaknesses.
 All these risks can incur massive costs, and the database helps to avoid them.
 In the database, the licensing costs are lower.
 The organization doesn’t have to pay for the entire license when they don’t need the full suite of features.
 Instead, they can use database tools to track the list of features they require and only pay for them.